 Atlantic City: This Iconic oceanfront boardwalk featuring views and a variety of shops and restaurants has been a fixture since 1870.
 The wooden boardwalk runs for 5.8 miles, from the Atlantic City Aquarium/casino area in the north to St. Martindale Ave. & Atlantic Ave. in the south.
 The ‘center’ of it is off Rt.40/N. Albany Ave., where you can go 2 miles south, or 4 miles north.
 Beach is ~8 miles long and runnable!
 MAP

 Ocean City: This fun and festive route stretches 2.5 miles along the beachfront from 23rd St. to St. James Place.
 You’ll pass a Playland, the Historic Brighton Estates, and Gillian’s Wonderland Pier, among other piers and parks.
-The 5-mile Ocean City Bike Path, with great coastal views, is a good nearby option if you want to tack on some more mileage.
+For a longer run, there’s a very scenic section from 9th St. off the Boardwalk, called the Route 52 Bridge Trail, which runs along the Stainton Memorial Causeway Bridge over Great Egg Harbor Bay to Somers Point.
+This is part of the 5-mile Ocean City Bike Path.
+Great views!
 Boardwalk Map.
 Bike Path Map.